dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 The METreformat module provides support for reformatting/rearranging MET .stat/.tcst output into METplotpy-readable input formats.
 The formats vary, based on the plot type (e.g. a histogram plot requires ranks and values column data, whereas a line plot will need statistic name and statistic value columns).
-The MET .stat/.tcst ASCII output generated by MET tools such as the point-stat, grid-stat, ensemble-stat, and tc-pairs tools may contain ASCII columnar data from multiple line types (determined by settings in the MET configuration file).
+The MET .stat/.tcst ASCII output generated by MET tools such as the Point-Stat, Grid-Stat, Ensemble-Stat, and TC-Pairs tools may contain ASCII columnar data from multiple line types (determined by settings in the MET configuration file).

 .. note ::